 A strong estate plan starts with life insurance

 However, in certain states, your surviving spouse or children may have special rights to receive your assets.
 If for any reason you think someone wouldn’t legally be able to receive an inheritance from you, talk with an estate planning attorney.

 To ensure your named beneficiaries receive their inheritances, there are a few things to consider.
-Create your will with a reputable lawyer or an online service that uses attorney-approved tools (like Policygenius) because an improperly made will may not work as intended.
+Create your will with a reputable lawyer or an online service that uses attorney-approved tools because an improperly made will may not work as intended.
 It’s also important that your will clearly states who your beneficiaries are; be mindful of family members who have the same name, like someone whose names should include “Jr.” If you ever want to change your beneficiary, including cases where a beneficiary dies before you, don’t forget to either update your will with a codicil, which will create a new will that must contain language revoking previous versions of your will.

 Yes, you can name the executor of your will as a will beneficiary.
 This is also very common.
 For example, many people name their spouse or a child as both the executor of their estate and a beneficiary in the will.
 As long as the executor could otherwise legally receive an inheritance from you (as most people can) then there’s no problem.
 For legal advice on your specific estate, it’s best to contact an estate lawyer.

 If you die without a will, your estate will be distributed to your heirs based on your state intestacy laws.
 If you have a will but your heir cannot receive their inheritance, a couple of things could happen.
 It’s possible that the inheritance of that beneficiary will pass to someone else as part of the residuary of your estate — everything you didn’t name a specific beneficiary for.
 If none of your will beneficiaries are eligible or still alive, your estate will likely be probated according to intestacy laws in your state.